LivingLogic/LivingLogic.Python.xist/docs/URL_Howto.rst

 A ``root`` URL is supposed to be an URL that is relative to a "project" directory instead to a base URL of the document that contains the URL.

-Suppose we have the following document with the following base URL:
+Suppose we have a document with the following base URL:

 .. sourcecode:: pycon